 Meegan Hollywood prosecutes actions involving price-fixing, unlawful monopolization and other anticompetitive practices.
-She previously served as the lead associate in In re Air Cargo Shipping Services Antitrust Litigation, in which a class of direct purchasers recovered over $1.2 billion in settlements for an alleged global conspiracy in the market for airfreight services.
-She is currently litigating In re Local TV Advertising Antitrust Litigation, which alleges that the defendants, whom collectively own more than 500 local stations, engaged in a scheme to artificially inflate the price of advertisements in violation of federal antitrust law.
+She previously litigated the In re Air Cargo Shipping Services Antitrust Litigation, involving a class of direct purchasers who recovered over $1.2 billion in settlements for an alleged global conspiracy in the market for airfreight services.
+Ms. Hollywood currently serves on the court-appointed plaintiffs’ steering committee in In re Local TV Advertising Antitrust Litigation representing a proposed class of purchasers of broadcast television spot advertising against defendants who are alleged to have engaged in a scheme to artificially inflate prices in violation of federal antitrust law.
 Additionally, she currently represents a direct action plaintiff in opt-out litigation against two of the largest freight railroads in the country for allegedly conspiring to fix prices on rail shipments.
 She has also defended clients in complex commercial litigation and in white collar and securities fraud investigations.

-Ms. Hollywood is the pro bono chair for the New York Office.
+Ms. Hollywood is the pro bono chair for the New York Office, an advisory board member of the American Antitrust Institute, and Vice Chair of the American Bar Association Antitrust Law Section Global Private Litigation Committee.
+Ms. Hollywood is also Co-Chair of the police misconduct subcommittee of the New York State Bar Association Task Force on Racial Injustice and Police Reform.
 She is currently working with KIND (Kids in Need of Defense) to provide pro bono assistance to unaccompanied refugee children seeking Special Immigrant Juvenile Status in the United States.

 In re Air Cargo Shipping Services Antitrust Litigation: Over $1.2 billion in settlements for an alleged global conspiracy to fix surcharges for air cargo shipping services.
 Defendants in the decade-long litigation included many of the world’s largest airlines.